thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Pre-requisite

-The deserialization mechanism works mainly with DTO or objects which can be built without complex logic.
+The deserialization mechanism works mainly with DTO or objects without complex logic in their constructors.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>
 feature.
 It does not use the class constructor to perform the conversion.